 The comment provided by the following annotation assertion axiom might, for example, be used by an OWL 2 tool to display additional information about the IRI a:Peter.

+'''

+AnnotationAssertion(

-AnnotationAssertion($rdfs:comment\ a:Peter$ "The father of the Griffin family from Quahog.")
+rdfs:comment a:Peter "The This axiom provides a comment father of the Griffin family for the IRI a:Peter.

+from Quahog." )

+'''